 In such scenarios, make it a point to tell them clearly that even though they may be eligible for a visa, it is not a guarantee.
 Have your prices and consulting fees on display in all your promotional materials, including website, social media page and physical office.
 Don’t give clients the impression that you are giving them free advice.
 In addition, be realistic and upfront about the facts that are not in your control, such as health issues, changes in immigration law, and so on.

 Create an in-house questionnaire that you can hand over to clients during their first visit or have them fill it online.
 The questionnaire should cover everything you need to know about their intentions to migrate or study, enough to gauge if they are genuinely eligible for the visa.
+This is one of the effective problem solving techniques your agency can adopt.

 Many times, documents available in the client’s country of origin do not match immigration requirements of the host country.
 This happens quite often, but you should make sure clients know the consequences of handing out false documents as alternatives.